Extra-Practice-Code/XPort/README.md

 Go back to the admin home, and then create an Etherpad Group based upon the group and the server you just created.
     Etherpadlite > Groups > Add

-Now relearn is served at http://127.0.0.1:8000/ locally, or on your domain name on a server.
+Now Ethertoff is served at http://127.0.0.1:8000/ locally, or on your domain name on a server.

 You can set the site name, that appears on the header, in the ‘sites’ app in the admin.

 - - -

-[1] Something like:
+[^1]: Something like:

     mkdir -p ~/venvs/
     cd ~/venvs/
-    virtualenv relearn
+    virtualenv ethertoff
-    source ~/venvs/relearn/bin/activate
+    source ~/venvs/ethertoff/bin/activate

-[2] For those running the Virtual Machine from the relearn summer school:

-    cd ~/relearn/relearn.be/

 - - -